ebookipedia/build/README.md

 # Java (Maven) eBookipedia code
-This code is autocatically built for each push
+This code is autocatically built on commit